What is a profession?

-If you choose to change your status with the College to a non-practicing associate or resign, a complaint can still be filed against you for up to two years and all requirements in the HPA will still apply.
+If you choose to resign your registration with the College, a complaint can still be filed against you for up to two years and all requirements in the HPA will still apply.

 As a member, what implications does a complaint have on me?

 Should the College receive an inquiry from any member of the public regarding your complaint history within the next five years, the College will be at liberty to provide a copy of your Agreement and Undertaking.